forresty/forresty.github.com/source/about/index.markdown

 I was more of a software product guy, but now I am a freelance programmer.

+I was an ENFP (Champion) according to the Myers-Briggs Type Indicator (MBTI), but now I am an INTP (Architect), and might become an INTJ (Mastermind).

 I currently live in Shanghai, and am planning to move to the United States in the near future.

 ## Habits